leila-digh/Coding-Practice/CamelCase - Hacker Rank/README.md

 ### My solution:

-I implemented this solution in python.
+I implemented this solution in Python.
 Here's a brief overview of my approach:

 * I had helper functions to check if it was a string to be split or combined
-* In the split function, i converted all the charcters to lowercase and removed the parentheses if it's a method
+* In the split function, I converted all the characters to lowercase and removed the parentheses if it's a method
-* In the cobine function if it's a method, I appended parentheses
+* In the combine function if it's a method, I appended parentheses